nomotom/linkjpc/README.md

 ### Primary features

-**_linkjpc_** is composed of five main modules, each can be combined with up to three types of filtering modules (called 'filtering' hereafter).
-Primary features of the system include:
+**_linkjpc_** have the following key features.

-- Main modules cover string matching (between mentions and page titles), finding embedded links to the referred page, self-link estimation, link probability estimation based on statistics.
+- Allows combination of main modules to utilize string matching (between mentions and page titles), finding embedded links to the referred page, self-link estimation, link probability estimation based on statistics.
-- Filtering using attribute range (rule-based class estimation of candidate link pages), number of incoming links, and/or backlinks.
+- Each module can be combined with up to three types of filtering modules (called 'filtering' hereafter), which use attribute range (rule-based class estimation of candidate link pages), number of incoming links, and/or backlinks.
 - Do without machine learning (but with heavy preprocessing).

-## MODULE CONFIGURATION
+## MODULES
 ### Entity linking
 #### core
 - **linkjpc.py(ljc)**